Last Updated on October 24, 2021

 The interactor vs. replicator confusion in memetics (and genetics), as I see it, stems from the fact that in memetics it is supposed (but never, as far as I know, explicitly stated) that memes and genes share the same environment, the material world of substance.
-As a result of this assumption most authors’ are of the opinion that memes can be found in material substrates like books, CD’s, tapes, etc. But if this is the case, how can they “(self)replicate”, or even participate in interactions while sitting idle somewhere on the bookshelf.
+As a result of this assumption, most authors believe that memes can be found in material substrates like books, CDs, tapes, etc. But if this is the case, how can they “(self)replicate”, or even participate in interactions while sitting idle somewhere on the bookshelf.

-In fact, the only environment where memes can be subjected to processes similar to the genetic ones, is (for now) the human mind, or better, the world of information (ideas, concepts) it supports.
-Reducing the whole of memetics science to explanations of the mind’s neural (substrate) processes would, however, be rather wrong, because this biological activity of the brain is one of the necessary, but not a sufficient condition for the existence of memes.
+The only environment where memes can be subjected to processes similar to the genetic ones is (for now) the human mind, or better, the world of information (ideas, concepts) it supports.
+Memetics can not, however, be reduced to explaining the works of the mind’s neural substrate (the brain).
+Describing memetics processes in biological terms would be rather wrong because the biological activity of the brain is one of the necessary, but not a sufficient condition for the existence of memes.

 In genetics (or how I as a non-biologist had the chance to understand it), it is not the gene, but the cell (see Mario Vaneechoutte) that is the basic replication system.
-The genetic form of the cell (genotype) get replicated by the division of the original cell in another two cell entities, produced by the original cell from resources found in its environment, using the instructions contained in its genetic material.
-Cells with the same genotype are replicated by such cell division and any evolution of the genotype are most often the result of copying mistakes during the division.
+The genetic form of the cell (genotype) gets replicated by the division of the original cell into another two cell entities, produced by the original cell from resources found in its environment, using the instructions contained in its genetic material.
+Cells with the same genotype are replicated by such cell division and any evolution of the genotype is primarily the result of copying mistakes during the division.

-Cells of the same genotype may also interact with other so produced cells in the construction (co-production) of a complex multicellular organism, which is also the environment for these cells.
+Cells of the same genotype may also interact with other so produced cells in the construction (co-production) of a complex multicellular organism, which will become the environment for these cells.
 It can be said that the cell environment is produced (emerges) from the cooperation (co-production) of cells having the same genotype.
-Note that cells with the same genotype may have very different form and function within an organism (e.g. skin, bones, liver, lungs).
+Note that cells with the same genotype may have very different forms and functions within an organism (e.g. skin, bones, liver, lungs).

 The cell is, thus, the basic replicating and interacting system in genetics that will preserve the form of the genotype and by this the whole of the gene pool.
 The multi-cellular organism, by preserving its form (on the “meta” level) of the phenotype, which, if successful during the interaction processes within the biosphere, will survive and continue its lineage, is a proxy for the cell in preserving the most successful cell genotypes, affecting in this manner also the content of the gene pool.

-In the process of reproduction of a multicellular organism, an egg cell from one individual will get fertilized or “infected” by a sperm cell from another individual organism, triggering in such manner the mutation by recombination of the original cells’ genotype and the production process of new set of cells with a new (recombined) genotype which will mutually interact in the construction and preservation of another unique living organism (phenotype), the complex entity (system) that will interact with other similarly produced entities in the same environment (biosphere) they all share and change with their presence (living).
+In the process of sexual reproduction of a multicellular organism, an egg cell from one individual will get fertilized or “infected” by a sperm cell from another individual organism, triggering in such manner the mutation by recombination of the original cells’ genotype and the production process of a new set of cells with a new (recombined) genotype which will mutually interact in the construction and preservation of another unique living organism (phenotype), the complex entity (system) that will interact with other similarly produced entities in the same environment (biosphere) they all share and change with their presence (praxis of living).

 The genotype of this entity has a unique form, defined by the recombination of the “genetic material” (genes) of the first two cells.
-The process of fertilization is happening (outside from genetic labs) by chance.
-Each one of this two cells brings only one half of the genetic information that will be involved in the production of the new entity.
-The egg and the sperm cell must be produced by entities of the same (compatible) species in order to be “associated”.
-The egg cell must have in its substantial structure also the necessary basic resources to “jump start” and support the first phases of the production process.
-After that, the new entity will start an independent life, interact with other entities in the environment and use any resources found (retrieved, captured) in that environment.
+The process of fertilization is happening (outside of genetic labs) by chance.
+Each one of these two cells brings only one half of the genetic information that will be involved in the production of the new entity.
+The egg and the sperm cell must be produced by entities of the same (compatible) species to be “associated”.
+The egg cell must have in its substantial structure also the necessary basic resources to “jump-start” and support the first phases of the production process.
+After that, the new (viable) entity will start an independent life, interact with other entities in the environment and use any resources found (retrieved, captured) in that environment.
 A surviving, mature, entity will perhaps find another appropriate entity to assure the continuation of their species.
 At last, old entities will die, leaving (producing) more space (resources) for their descendants.

 Individual and Social Memetics

-Compatible meme complexes in the same mind (their only environment) are forming something like a phemotype (Wilkins 1998) as a self-organized dynamic entity (system) interacting on another system level, in the environment of culture as a system.
+Compatible meme complexes in the same mind (the only environment they can survive, thrive and reproduce) are forming the behavior of the phemotype (Wilkins 1998) as a self-organized dynamic entity (system) interacting on another system level, in the environment of culture as a system.
 The process of memetic “fertilization” or “infection” (as by a virus) is here also happening by chance.
 The mind has to be in a state that is susceptible to infection by the form of the artifact observed in that particular moment.
-That is, the form of the observed artifact (or behavioural process) have to make a difference to that mind state.
-Neither the form of the observed artifact, nor the state of the host’s mind before the “infection” are by themselves enough for the production of a new meme cell.
+That is, the form of the observed artifact (or behavioral process) has to make a difference to that mind state.
+Neither the form of the observed artifact nor the state of the host’s mind before the “infection” are by themselves enough for the production of a new meme cell.

-A mature meme complex will perhaps produce a behaviour of the body for the production of artifacts (speech, text, gesture) which will maybe find another mind to fertilize, and give life to a new meme cell (complex) of the same species.
-At last, an old meme cell will die (be forgotten) in order to leave more space (and produce new resources) for other, new born meme cells.
+A mature meme complex will perhaps produce a behavior of the biological body for the production of artifacts (speech, text, gesture) which will maybe find another mind to fertilize, and give life to a new meme cell (complex) of the same species.
+At last, an old meme cell will die (be forgotten) to leave more space (and produce new resources) for other, newborn meme cells.

-The analogy between memes and genes is found here in the fact that both need a substantial machinery (organized systems) and (which is frequently forgotten) an environment full of resources in order to interact and get replicated.
-Genes are much more easier to understand because the systems they use and the environment in which they build their systems, are made from “real” physical, tangible, organic substance, while memetic systems and their environment are “imaginary”, made of pure form.
+The analogy between memes and genes is found here in the fact that both need a piece of substantial machinery (organized system) and (which is frequently forgotten) an environment full of resources to interact and get replicated.
+Genes are much easier to understand because the systems they use and the environment in which they build their systems, are made from “real” physical, tangible, organic substance, while memetic systems and their environment are “imaginary”, made of pure form.

 It is true, however, that there is no form without a substance to which it can be applied.
 Similarly, there is no (memetic) form without a system to which (to paraphrase Bateson) a “difference (in the observed form) could make a difference (change its state)”.

-Substance can, however, exist “without form”.
+A substance can, however, exist “without form”.
 That’s a substance that does not make a difference (to a system).
-A book forgotten on some shelf in a library or a seed that didn’t manage to “find” an appropriate (fertile) environment are such (uninformed) substantial structures.
+A book that is forgotten on some shelf in a library or a seed that didn’t manage to “find” an appropriate (fertile) environment are such (uninformed) substantial structures.

-In other words, the difference in some physical structure have no form for itself, it can only inform another structure (system) or make a difference to it.
+In other words, the difference in some physical structure has no form for itself, it can only inform another structure (in a system) by making a difference to it.

 We call this process transmission of information, while it would be enough to use the term information as a verb for the process of bringing something in a particular (wanted) form.
-In any case, it is pretty clear that information is not a commodity that can be exchanged or traded like matter or energy (substance).
-Information, as well as knowledge, are properties of the system and can not be found in external structures such as books, CDs and other products.
+In any case, information is not a commodity that can be exchanged or traded like matter or energy (substance).
+Information, as well as knowledge, are properties of the system and can not be found in external structures such as books, CDs, and other products.

 Furthermore, the “same” form can be represented (transduced) in different substances (H.C.Speel, 1997).
-This, exactly the same, flow of words you are reading now, instead of on your display, could be in front of you in a printed form (formatted structure) on a paper.
+This, the same, the flow of words you are reading now, instead of on your display, could be in front of you in a printed form (formatted structure) on paper.

-Unfortunately (or maybe fortunately), regardless of the used substance, there is no way for the dynamics of the differences in this structure made up from words you are reading, will produce in your mind the “same” form that exists in my mind while writing it.
+Unfortunately (or fortunately), regardless of what substantial form I use, there is no way that the generated dynamics of the differences in this linear structure made up from words you are reading will produce in your mind the “same” form that exists in my mind while I’m writing it.
 These are two different “in-formations” of two different memetic environments, with different states and resources.

-It is basically the same situation as when two seeds of the “same” form implanted in two different environments, produce plants that may be of the same kind (species) but quite different.
-One may wither and die while the other will live with a full life and produces new offspring.
+It is the same situation as when two seeds of the “same” form implanted in two different environments, produce plants that may be of the same kind (species) but quite different.
+One may wither and die while the other will live a full life and produce new offspring.
 The difference is only because of the environments they were implanted.